Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Vergence-accommodation conflict (VAC), which is referred to as the mismatch between the vergence and accommodation points of the eye, is another challenge that can affect the perceived image quality, the sense of depth, and realism in near-eye displays.
-This conflict occurs due to changes in the shape of the eye lens during eye movements.
-In some VR displays that are designed for a fixed distance, the degradation of perceived image quality can be attributed to the conflict between the vergence and accommodation of the eyes.
-To address this challenge, Matsuda et al.~\cite{focal_surface_displays_TOG17} proposed the use of a phase-only spatial light modulator (SLM) made from the liquid crystal on silicon (LCOS) as a lens with a dynamically adaptive shape that is positioned between the display screen and the viewing optics.
-The authors presented a rendering technique that decomposes the scene and generates images for each display plane while taking the gaze location into account.
-Mercier et al.~\cite{fast_gaze-contingent_optimal_decompositions_TOG17} proposed a computationally plausible decomposition method that utilizes gaze and head motions to align the layers of the multifocal displays in HMDs.
-The experiments, which were conducted on a multifocal testbed designed for eye-tracking and accommodation measures, showed that eye tracking could be effectively utilized for plane alignment tasks.
-In addition, Konrad et al.~\cite{accomodation_invariant-comp_near-eye-display_TOG17} introduced an accommodation invariant display approach for near-eye displays, which makes scenes independent of the accommodation state of the eyes.
-This approach replaces traditional retinal blur with disparity and vergence to drive accommodation.
-Batmaz et al.~\cite{batmaz2022effect} examined the effect of VAC on user performance during a hand-pointing task within arm's reach using multi-focal and single-focal VR displays.
-The authors concluded that multi-focal displays are better than single-focal displays in terms of both time and error rate, which corresponds to the percentage of missed targets during virtual hand interaction tasks.
-More recently, Aizenman et al.~\cite{aizenman2022statistics} systematically explored eye movement and binocular disparities when wearing an HTC Vive Pro Eye.
-The authors proposed an optimal screen distance to minimize the adverse effects of the VAC by analyzing the distribution of fixation distances.
-However, the accuracy of eye tracking can pose challenges for these solutions.
-To this end, Dunn~\cite{dunn2019required} reported that the minimum eye-tracking accuracy required for the implementation of varifocal displays in VR is $1.444^{\circ}$.
+Furthermore, \cite{fast_gaze-contingent_optimal_decompositions_TOG17} proposed a computationally plausible decomposition method that utilizes gaze and head motions to align the layers of the multifocal displays in HMDs.
+The evaluations indicated that eye tracking could be effectively utilized for plane alignment tasks.
+In addition, \cite{accomodation_invariant-comp_near-eye-display_TOG17} introduced an accommodation invariant display approach for near-eye displays, which makes scenes independent of the accommodation state of the eyes.
+This approach replaces traditional retinal blur with disparity and vergence to drive accommodation. \cite{batmaz2022effect} examined the effect of VAC on user performance during a hand-pointing task within arm's reach using multi-focal and single-focal VR displays, and concluded that multi-focal displays are better than single-focal displays in terms of both time and error rate, corresponding to the percentage of missed targets during virtual hand interaction tasks.
+More recently, \cite{aizenman2022statistics} systematically explored eye movement and binocular disparities when wearing an HMD and proposed an optimal screen distance to minimize the adverse effects of VAC by analyzing fixation distance distributions.
+However, eye-tracking accuracy can pose challenges for such solutions.
+To this end, \cite{dunn2019required} reported that the minimum required eye-tracking accuracy for varifocal displays in VR is $1.444^{\circ}$.